Why should I link a bank account or a card to my PayPal account?

 Linking a bank account to a PayPal account is a convenient way to keep track of your spending.
 When you link your bank account, it automatically becomes the way you pay when you haven’t chosen a preferred payment method or your preferred payment method is unavailable and your PayPal account balance isn't enough to cover a transaction.
 You can easily select other available payment methods at checkout.

-Once you link a bank account, paying with your bank is secure.
+Once you link a bank account to PayPal, your bank payment will be more secure.
 Here’s why:

 - The recipient never sees your bank account information when you pay.